 The acronym ‘NET‘ (NeuroEndocrine Tumour) can be advantageous to NET Cancer advocates and organisations because it occasionally attracts readership from outside the Cancer community when links are accidentally found by ‘surfers’.
 NET just also happens to be a common truncation of the word ‘Internet’ or ‘Network’.
 The vast majority will realise the irrelevance (to them) and move on but 1 or 2 might just hang around and take a look.
 Bingo – we have spread a little bit of awareness!

 These unintended awareness opportunities are not confined to this search phrase though.
-According to my blog statistics, the most common search phrases which leads to my blog is “No Fear” – the title of one of two blogs I wrote on so-called ‘scanxiety’.
+According to my blog statistics, other than my name the most common search phrase which leads to my blog is “No Fear” – the title of one of two blogs I wrote on so-called ‘scanxiety’.
 However, I suspect many surfers, base jumpers, bungee jumpers, climbers, extreme sport types and those looking for this famous clothing brand, have now learned something about Neuroendocrine Cancer 🙂 Interestingly, there’s also been a search using the phrase “humor fat german nurse syringe to butt” which found my blog site.
 I wonder what that was about 🙂